-This is he fifth segment of a series on Putting the Wrath of God in Perspective.
+This is the fifth in of a series of posts on Putting the Wrath of God in Perspective.
 I have previously written on the subject of the wrath of God several times.
 In my last blog, I considered how God is perceived through the filter of human experience: if a person sets his self against God, he experiences what feels like condemnation, anger and rejection; while the person who attempts to draw near to God experiences love, grace and acceptance.

 God does not change in this exercise.
 We do.
 Where we stand in relation to God determines how we experience Him.
 If God is the source and giver of life, and if God is love, we should experience life and love when we draw near to Him; conversely, we experience the opposite of life and love when we reject God or withdraw from Him.
 We experience love or “wrath” depending on where we stand in relation to God.

 Taking this a step further, if we love what God loves, we find fellowship with Him, but if we love what God does not love, we find that we are separated from Him by our love of things God does not love.

 We don’t naturally love what God loves, so we naturally feel some tension with God.
 In order to know and understand God, we need to get beyond this tension.
 There is no tension on God’s part, however; the tension is with us and our posture toward God.

-Someone might observe that that both good and “bad” people experience love, beauty, happiness, pleasure, etc. Believers don’t have a monopoly on these positive experiences.
+Someone might observe that both good and “bad” people experience love, beauty, happiness, pleasure, etc. Believers don’t have a monopoly on these positive experiences.
 The same is true of negative feelings like anger, unhappiness, jealousy and depression.
 Good and bad experiences are common to all people.